-Application deadlines are: February 15th for admission in August and September 15th for admission in January.
+Application deadline is: December 1st for admission in August.
 Requests for more information and application forms should be addressed to:

 Division of Graduate Studies,

 Suite A 847 School of Medicine,

 Medical Sciences Campus, UPR

 P.O.
 Box 365067

 San Juan, Puerto Rico 00936 5067